bbcnt/AMT_Vagrecker/README.md

 In every domain directory, there is a "autodeploy" directory that will automatically deploy any application (.ear, .jar, .war) inside it.
 Pretty useful in our case,

+## Download of big FILES ##

+Github's maximal size for a file is 50 Mo, so the jenkins and jdk jarS were too heavy, we replaced them by an auto download.
+You can't download from the oracle website without a workaround like :

+	curl -v -j -k -L -H "Cookie: oraclelicense=accept-securebackup-cookie" http://download.oracle.com/otn-pub/java/jdk/8u25-b17/jdk-8u25-linux-x64.rpm > jdk-8u25-linux-x64.rpm
+	OR
+ 	wget --no-check-certificate --no-cookies --header "Cookie: oraclelicense=accept-securebackup-cookie" http://download.oracle.com/otn-pub/java/jdk/8u25-b17/jdk-8u25-linux-x64.rpm

+It makes the wholce thing a lot lighter (gaining 200 Mo in all).
+It's possible that some of the dockerfiles extracts on this page still have the "ADD" version (adding in the docker from host), but it's no big deal.